Azure Storage scalability and performance targets for storage accounts

 For more information on the scale and performance targets for Azure Files and Azure File Sync, see Azure Files scalability and performance targets.

 Storage account limits apply to all shares.
 Scaling up to the max for storage accounts is only achievable if there is only one share per storage account.

-Standard file shares larger than 5 TiB are in preview and have certain limitations.
-For a list of limitations and to onboard to the preview of these larger file share sizes, see the Standard file shares section of the Azure Files planning guide.
+Standard file shares larger than 5 TiB have certain limitations and regional restrictions.
+For a list of limitations, regional information, and instructions to enable these larger file share sizes, see the Onboard to larger file shares (standard tier) section of the Azure Files planning guide.